More Libor fines expected by mid-year - source

 DEUTSCHE ROLE

-The bank, which has already set aside nearly 2 billion euros to cover legal liabilities including possible Libor-related costs, suspended two traders last year for Libor misconduct.
+The bank, which has already set aside one billion euros to cover legal liabilities including possible Libor-related costs, suspended two traders last year for Libor misconduct.
 It declined to comment on any fine, beyond reaffirming that it is cooperating with authorities.

 A German fine, however, is likely towards the end of the year.